sebsonic2o/love-art/README.md

 ## Show

-An artist can sign in or sign up to add his artwork.
+An artist signs in, or signs up to add his artwork.

 ![show](imgs/show.png)

 ## Love

-A user can browse artwork, and start showing his love after signing in or signing up.
+A user can browse artwork, and shows his love after signing in or signing up.

 ![love](imgs/love.png)